fxnn/deadbox/README.md

 # Deadbox

+A dead letter box for your data.

 Access data and devices in your private network without Dynamic DNS, port opening etc.
 A program in your private network connects to an internet-accessible server, ready to receive encrypted and authorized requests.

 [![Build Status](https://travis-ci.org/fxnn/deadbox.svg?branch=master)](https://travis-ci.org/fxnn/deadbox)